tbgolfer86/Code-Refactor/README.md

 - CSS selectors and properties that are consolidated and organized to follow semantic structure
 - a CSS file that is properly commented

+# Installation

+N/A

 # Usage

-This application has functional links in the navigation bar that relocate the user to the corresponding article element.
+This application has functional links in the navigation bar that relocate the user to the corresponding section on the page.
 The screenshots below show the HTML file opened in a browser.

 ![alt text](assets/images/Screenshot1.png)
 ![alt text](assets/images/Screenshot2.png)